offmor/mari-evaluation/README.md

-# Testbed Radio Schedule

-This repository implements compute and simulation -based estimates to find appropriate parameters for radio layer that satisfies the OpenSwarm 1,000 DotBot testbed.

-For more details, see the accompanying Jupyter Notebook file.
+# Mira Evaluation

+This repository contains code, tools, and artifacts used to evaluate the Mira protocol.